data-visualization-capstone/api/README.md

 # Data-Visualization Capstone
-# Node.js API for GPS Data.
+###  Node.js API for GPS Data.
-===

-Goal:
 ---

-To build a Node.JS RESTful API for storing and retreiving GPS data.
+A Node.JS RESTful API for storing and retreiving GPS data.

 Running:
 ---